How I Set Up SEO in My Next.js Portfolio from Zero

 keywords

-Google officially says it ignores the keywords meta tag — but other search engines (Bing, DuckDuckGo) may use it.
-More importantly, listing them here forces you to think clearly about what terms you want to rank for.
+Google officially ignores the keywords meta tag for ranking, but Bing and DuckDuckGo still read it.
+More importantly, writing the list forces you to be intentional about what you're optimising for.

 canonical